Clothing & Equipment

-While we use guest houses when available we carry tents so if required we can be fully self contained.
-If preferred you can use a tent at any of camping sites.
+While we use guest houses when available, we carry tents so if required we can be fully self contained.
+If preferred you can use a tent at any of our camping sites.

 - One brimmed hat or peak cap (protection against rain and/or sun, highly recommended if going to beaches)